mwittig/pimatic-milight-reloaded/README.md

 * Milight color action to control color of MilightRGBWZone, MilightBridgeLight, and MilightFullColorZone.
   Note, the action currently only changes the hue value of the lights.
 Brightness control can be added, but unfortunately it is not possible to control saturation which limits the color rendition, drastically
-* NEW: Implemented basic support for V6 full color bulbs (color temperature and saturation control missing to date)
+* Implemented basic support for V6 full color bulbs (color temperature and saturation control missing to date)
-* NEW: Implemented actions to control color temperature and brightness for MilightWWCWZone
+* Implemented actions to control color temperature and brightness for MilightWWCWZone
+* NEW: Implemented blink action to let the lights flash for given number of times

 The next steps are as follows:
 * Improve the support for the new full color bulbs by adding the missing features, i.e. color temperature